 Our comprehesive eye health examination

 We believe that your precious eyesight deserves the best possible care.
-Get in touch to make an appointment for a comprehensive eye health examination, which will include; vision testing, retinal photos, glaucoma and cataract assessment, colour vision, driver’s licence screening, 3D (OCT) scans of your eye and exceptional service.
+Get in touch for a comprehensive eye health examination, which will include; vision testing, retinal photos, glaucoma and cataract assessment, colour vision, driver’s licence screening, 3D (OCT) scans of your eye and exceptional service.
 They require approximately one hour, all for just $109.
-Children 15 and under are $49, or free with a community services card.
+Children 15 and under are $89, or free with a community services card.
 Annual screenings for re-issue of contact lens prescriptions are $89.

 Make sure your eye test is comprehensive and includes all the mandatory requirements of The NZ Association of Optometrists.